Lyall, Casey (Strathroy, ON)

 Contact Judy-Ann to book a visit:

-Crawley, Oksanna (Brampton, ON)
+Crawley, Oksanna (Kincardine, ON)

 OKSANNA CRAWLEY writes in several genres for kids with humour and heart.
 Her debut chapter book is Katie Crumble and the Case of the Missing Underwear published by Plumleaf Press.
 Coming soon from Fitzhenry and Whiteside/Sutherland House is Tom Thomson’s Paintbrush, an informational text about one of Canada’s greatest painters.
 She co-wrote and co-illustrated the picture book, Pirate Glitterbeard, with her daughter, Larissa.
 Oksanna has also written and illustrated over 30 early readers—the Super Hammy series—from Blueberry Hill Books of Manitoba.
 She is a retired teacher and former radio journalist.
 Born in Val d’Or, Québec, Oksanna lives in Kincardine, Ontario with her family.
 SCBWI, TWUC, CANSCAIP